175-151-Great Vocals

 Writer/Composer: Jean Schwartz / Joe Young / Sam Lewis (1918)

-With his swaggering braggadocio and his on-his-knee take-charge delivery, this song is considered a standout for music historians in the first 20 years of the 20th century.
-It doesn’t matter whether it’s sung in black face or not, it’s his delivery here that defines the Vaudevillian musical styles of those first two decades.
-He didn’t need a microphone and, amazingly, you can understand every word.
+With his swaggering braggadocio and his on-his-knee take-charge delivery, this song is considered a standout for music historians in the first 30 years of the 20th Century.
+It doesn’t matter whether it’s sung in black face or not, it’s his delivery here that defines the Vaudevillian Musical Theater styles of those first three decades.
+For his 2nd listed number, he didn’t need a microphone and, yet amazingly, you can understand every word.
+He truly was the most beloved and legendary performer in the the first 30 years of the century, loved by all races and nationalities.
 He doesn’t just sing it—he performs it!
 And as he said many times, “You ain’t seen NOTHIN’ yet!”…An Astonishing Musical Performance!

 153. HALLELUJAH (1993)